rangle/redux-gtm/docs/examples/example1.md

+## How do I pageviews when using React Router?

 Suppose you've created a custom event in Google Tag Manger (GTM) for tracking page views: `my-app-page-view`.
 And the custom event triggers a Google Analytics tag that sends the custom Data Layer variable: `route`.